 9. Ramen Zundo

 Ramen Zundo is popular for its clear chicken broth exuding rich flavour and taste.
-Their Tonkotsu is light and drinkable but still robust and noodles a perfect al dente texture.
+Their Tonkotsu is light and drinkable but still robust and noodles have a perfect al dente texture.
 They also offer smaller portions of their dishes if you’re after a quick snack.
-Ramen Zundo’s location- in the heart of World Square, makes it one of the most accessible places on this list and a big reason for its popularity — apart from the delightful ramen on offer.
+Ramen Zundo’s location- in the heart of World Square, makes it one of the most accessible places on this list and a big reason for its popularity.

 Address: 644 George St, Sydney NSW 2000